Gov. Mapp Gets Input From Nadir Community About Flood Mitigation Plans

 Petty addressed questions about land acquisition, saying there is no way to anticipate which homes and properties may be needed to fulfill the project’s needs until the charrette is completed – with the community’s assistance – and a design finalized.

 A small group of lifelong Estate Nadir residents, knowledgeable of issues plaguing the flood-prone region, announced the formation of a panel to create a list of possible issues, concerns and potential solutions.

-The list will be presented at the next Town Hall Meeting with the Army Corps of Engineers.
+The list will be presented at the next Town Hall Meeting with the U.S Army Corps of Engineers.